AFCMS/mcl_welcome_hud/README.md

 You can change these settings from the Settings tab.

-WARNING: This mod require the latest dev version of MineClone2 in order to work
+WARNING: you need the MineClone2 `mcl_bossbars` mod for this mod to work